Business Continuity in Social Care — A Complete 7-Part Guide

-This seven-part blog series explores how social care providers can embed continuity in practice β from risk assessment to staffing cover, communication, testing, and presenting continuity in tenders and inspections.
-Whether youβre preparing a learning disability tender, a domiciliary care bid, or home care submission, these insights will help you evidence resilience with confidence.
+This seven-part blog series explores how social care providers can embed continuity in practice — from risk assessment to staffing cover, communication, testing, and presenting continuity in tenders and CQC inspections.

 - Assess and plan for service-critical risks